Bus Drivers Jobs in Germany For Foreigners 2023

 To combat the dearth of new workers, the German government is scrambling to develop a strategy to attract foreign workers to the Federal Republic and to reduce the bureaucratic hurdles that impede rapid employment.

-For Bus Drivers Specifically, The BDO Believes That The Qualification Process Should Be Entbürokratisiert (De-Bureaucratized) To Follow The Austrian Model, Wherein Trainee Bus Drivers Are Work-Ready After One Instructional Unit, One Theory Exam, And One Practical Driving Exam.
+For Bus Drivers Specifically, The BDO Believes That The Qualification Process Should Be Entbürokratisiert (De-Bureaucratized) To Follow The Austrian Model, Wherein Trainee Bus Drivers Are Work-Ready After One Instructional Unit, One Theory Exam, and One Practical Driving Exam.

 Trainee bus drivers in Germany are required to obtain a bus driver’s license and a second driving qualification that allows them to transport passengers.

-The German government approved plans to overhaul the country’s worker migration laws in December 2022, with a formal bill to be drafted in 2023.
+The German government approved plans to overhaul the country’s worker migration laws in December 2022, with a formal bill to be drafted in 2024.
 A reform that would allow non-EU workers to seek employment in Germany for an extended period, likely one year, on the so-called “Chancenkarte” is perhaps the most significant change proposed.

 Non-EU Citizens To Fill The Skills Shortages Gaps